rsp/cmi/PITCHME.md

 Frontend crashes and the frontend developer blames the backend:

 "It's not my fault!
 It's the fault of backend developers because they sent me a bad response!"

 ---

+---

+NULL is called a billion dollar mistake by its inventor not without a reason

+In JavaScript we have both `null` and `undefined` so we are twice as lucky

+---

+---